 An amateur boxer, Martinez trained for boxing at the YMCA and won the Golden Gloves twice in the ‘40s.
 He volunteered his time to help teach boxing classes and inspired his son to become an amateur boxer as well.
 He was known to have taught boxing classes around Oakland, for example, at the now-closed Union Recreation Center.
 Martinez boxed for many years but was forced to stop boxing after sustaining an injury.

-- 2606 Valdez Street, Oakland, CA: he lived here for a number of years and occasionally invited members of the community over.
+- 2606 Valdez Street, Oakland, CA: he lived here for a number of years and occasionally invited over members of the community.

 - Tribune Tower, 409 13th Street, Oakland, CA: he performed with the band on the radio.

-- YMCA Oakland, 2350 Broadway, Oakland, CA: he and his son taught boxing to young men.
+- Oakland YMCA, 2350 Broadway, Oakland, CA: he and his son taught boxing to young men.

 ~ by Raissa Palacios ~